Future arts hub set for demolition due to earthquake risk

 Next door, the future Dandenong New Art (DNA) regional gallery – a project that has been mired in delays and cost blowouts – is now again on hold until the PEP is demolished.

+The CIS and DNA were intended to replace the council’s Walker Street Gallery.

+That replacement plan hasn’t been impacted, with the council still committed to the CIS’s “co-design and community engagement objectives” as well as the DNA “priority project”, Weatherill said.

-In 2020, the council acquired the 13-year-old PEP building in a land swap with Develpment Victoria.
+In 2020, the council acquired the 13-year-old PEP building in a land swap with Development Victoria.
+Its structural flaws dated back to its construction, Weatherill said.

-“Due diligence at that time reported the building would be suitable to be re-purposed for public use,” Weatherill said
+“Due diligence at that time (of the land swap) reported the building would be suitable to be re-purposed for public use.

 “However, recent engineering reports revealed that the building is not suitable for public use and it may not withstand a significant earthquake.